blahu/cloginpy/README.md

 Here's a short description of the cloginpy project.
 The idea is to replace expect-based clogin script with a _refined_ version powered by [netmiko](https://github.com/ktbyers/netmiko).

+### WIP
+2016-12-19 20:13 GMT cloginrc.py completed reading of .cloginrc file for most of the interesting options.
+Works starts on merging both scripts to provide single utility.

 ### Components